 Hotchkiss K-8 School enrolls 392 students in grades PK-8 in Hotchkiss, Colorado in the Delta County School District.
 181 of their students are in grades 5-8.
 50% of their students quality for free and reduced lunches, and their mobility rate averages approximately 18% annually.
 Hotchkiss Pride – “BE PROUD OF WHO YOU ARE AND WHAT YOU DO” permeates the building and throughout the Hotchkiss community.
 High expectations and strong relationships build the strong foundation for learning and success.
 They instill in their students the fact that they must be proud of all they do everyday.Hotchkiss teachers are standards-based, have created strongly aligned curriculum, and focus on reading and writing across the curriculum.
 The employ rich and varied strategies to provide academic and social interventions.
 Parents are actively engaged in all aspects of learning in this school.
 This school uses their resources wisely, they think outside the box, and never, and they never, ever give up on a child.
 Hotchkiss K-8 is lead by their principal, Carrie Coats.

-Jenkins Middle School enrolls 957 students in grades 6-8 in Colorado Springs, District 11.
-It has a free and reduced population of 23%, and 85% of their total student population is proficient or advanced on Reading CSAPs.
-Jenkins students focus on achieving excellence and have opportunities to retake core assessments until they reach 80% mastery.
+Jenkins Middle School enrolls 970 students in grades 6-8 in Colorado Springs, District 11.
+It has a free and reduced population of 28%.
+Jenkins students focus on achieving excellence and have opportunities to engage in enrichment or supportive learning opportunities through their Mastery classes.
 Students create their own learning goals and monitor their own progress throughout the school year.
 They actively use self-assessment strategies and are able analyze scoring rubrics to determine their own level of achievement.
 Students lead their own conferences during Parent/Teacher conference times.
 A well designed core is enhanced by rich exploratory courses.
+Extra-curricular activities abound!
 A comprehensive approach to interventions has been effectively embedded for both academic and social/emotional support.
 The staff at Jenkins is lead by principal Darren Joiner.

-Powell Middle School enrolls 858 students in grades six through eight.
-Located in Littleton, it serves a population where 10% of the students qualify for free or reduced lunch.
+Powell Middle School enrolls 889 students in grades six through eight.
+Located in Littleton, it serves a population where 11% of the students qualify for free or reduced lunch.
 Avid-based critical thinking strategies, data-driven instruction, and positive behavior support permeate the building.
 Robust 21st Century Learning is evident through teacher and student collaboration, questioning, inquiry, and goal setting.
 Students are often engaged in real-world projects and supported with strong formative assessment strategies that include student self-analysis.
 Robust technology integration is a norm, as students have access to numerous tools and use them effectively whether researching online, producing articles and videos or other multimedia Web 2.0 products.
+Students access a wide array of enrichment and intervention learning opportunities through the Core PLUS class.
 Parents are highly active in the school community and believe in Powell’s ability to prepare their children for the rigorous demands of high school.
 Steve Wolf leads the staff at Powell.

 Prairie Middle School – 2004, 2007, 2010